 Simultaneous measurements providing lower test times

-The dScope signal generator has two independent channels, and generates in the analogue and digital domains simultaneously.
+The dScope signal generator has two independent channels, and generates in the analogue, digital and soundcard domains simultaneously.
 As well as standard waveforms, the generator can source arbitrary waveforms (from wavetable Look up 'Wavetable' in the glossary.s, WAV Look up 'WAV' in the glossary. files or VBScript Look up 'VBScript' in the glossary.s) and synchronous multi-tones.
 In the signal analyzer, two-channel level, frequency and phase measurements are continuously available from either domain, as well as a two-channel continuous-time measurement function and up to 40 two-channel FFT-derived measurements.

-Carrier degradation and analysis capabilities include jitter, carrier amplitude, rise/fall times, sampling-rate deviation and auxiliary data (channel status, validity etc.).
+Digital carrier degradation and analysis capabilities include jitter, carrier amplitude, rise/fall times, sampling-rate deviation and auxiliary data (channel status, validity etc.).

 Graphical traces types include 'scope, FFT, sweep, analyzer residual and FFT of analyzer residual (all for both channels simultaneously) plus carrier eye diagram.
 Sweeps can be made of up to four parameters simultaneously (including carrier parameters).